Luke-Mac/ZipCo_Case_Study/README.md

     Zip's (or all BNPL) major competitors are the banks, more specifically credit cards, what Zip offers is intrest free credit and almost instant access to apply for that credit.
 An advantage over other BNPL's is that Zip also has a feature that allows users to use its services with any retailer, not just registered merchants (sounds a bit like a credit card to me!).
+Zip also offers personal finance management and education through its Pocketbook app aquired in 2016.
 * Which technologies are they currently using, and how are they implementing them?

     Zip's platform is entirely digital and leverages big data in its proprietary fraud and credit-decisioning technology to deliver real-time responses.
+    Zip also utilises an advanced Secure Socket Layer (SSL) encryption technology similar to other banks, along with a two-factor authentication to protect personal information.

 ## Landscape:
 * What domain of the financial industry is Zip in?